Equal rank local theta correspondence as a strong Morita equivalence: The local theta correspondence

-In the case $G=Mp(W)$, we call $\pi$ genuine if it does not factor through $Sp(W)$.
+In the case $H=Mp(W)$, we call $\pi$ genuine if it does not factor through $Sp(W)$.
 If $\pi$ is not genuine, it is easy to see that its big theta lift is zero.
-We now state the fundamental result for local theta correspondence theory. \begin{theorem} (Howe Duality) $\Theta(\pi)$ is either zero or has a unique irreducible quotient, so that $\theta(\pi)$ is irreducible.
-Moreover, if $\theta(\pi)\simeq \theta(\pi')$ then $\pi \simeq \pi'$. \end{theorem} This was originally conjectured by Howe \cite{Howe-79} and proven by him \cite{Howe-89} in the archimedean setting.
+We now state the fundamental result for local theta correspondence theory. \begin{theorem} (Howe Duality) If $\Theta(\pi)$ is non-zero then it has a unique irreducible quotient, so that $\theta(\pi)$ is irreducible.
+Moreover, if $\theta(\pi)\simeq \theta(\pi')$ is non-zero then $\pi \simeq \pi'$. \end{theorem} This was originally conjectured by Howe \cite{Howe-79} and proven by him \cite{Howe-89} in the archimedean setting.
 In our nonarchimedean set-up, it was proven by Waldspurger \cite{Waldspurger-90} when the residue characteristic $p$ was not equal to 2.
 Much later, Gan and Takeda \cite{Gan-Takeda-16} proved this for all $p$.